Hoyby/NTNU-TDT4117-InfoRet/README.md

 In the Web, user-clicks on search results constitute a source of feedback information from the user that the documents might be of interest in the context of the query.
 It does not necessarily indicate that the document is relevant to the query.

+### Vector Space Model (VSM)

-### Rocchio Method (Vector Space Model)
+- Standard Rocchio Method
+- Ide Regular
+- Ide 'dec hi'

-The Rocchito model is based on the Vector Space Model and the basic idea is to reformulate the query such that it gets:
+All three methods are quite simple and yields the same results; increased performance in the form of precision and recall.
+They all utilizes query expansion and term Re-weighting and are based on the same basic idea of reformulateing the query such that it gets:

-- Closer to the neighborhood of the relevant documents in the vector space, and
+- Closer to the neighborhood of the relevant documents in the vector space
 - Away from the neighborhood of the non-relevant documents.

+The **difference** is:

+- Rocchio normalizes the number of relevant and non-relevant documents.
+- Ide Regular does not normalize.
+- Ide 'dec hi' uses the highest ranked non-relevant document, insted of the sum of all

 > **_!Exam question_** - Explain the Rocchio method

 </br>

+Ide Regular normaliserer disse leddene i det hele tatt.

 ### Probabilistic model